David Rundblad: Professional

 On 17 December 2011, Rundblad was traded to the Phoenix Coyotes (along with a second-round draft pick) for forward Kyle Turris.
 Rundblad participated in the AHL All-Star Classic in Providence, Rhode Island, on January 28, 2013.
 He scored six goals and had 17 assists for 23 points in 32 games before the break.
 On 4 March 2014, Rundblad (along with defenceman Mathieu Brisebois) was traded to the Chicago Blackhawks in exchange for a second-round pick in 2014.

-In 2015, Rundblad won the Stanley Cup with the Blackhawks, having played in 49 regular-season games and five playoff games, including two games in the Stanley Cup Finals against the Tampa Bay Lightning.
+In 2015, Rundblad won the Stanley Cup with the Blackhawks, having played in 49 regular-season games and five playoff games, including two games in the Stanley Cup Final against the Tampa Bay Lightning.

 In the 2015–16 season, Rundblad made the Blackhawks opening night roster primarily as the team's reserve defenseman.
 He provided two assists in nine games before he was placed on waivers and later reassigned to the Rockford IceHogs.
 Before playing with Rockford, on 3 January 2016, it was announced that Rundblad was loaned to the ZSC Lions of Switzerland's National League A for the remainder of the season.
 He later returned to the Blackhawks for their post-season matchup against the St. Louis Blues, appearing in three games in the seven-game first-round exit.

 On 1 July 2016, Rundblad became a free agent after he was placed on waivers and bought out of the remaining year of his contract with the Blackhawks.
 He signed to return to the ZSC Lions of the Swiss top-flight National League A on September 2, 2016.
 After finishing his ZSC stint, he made the jump to the KHL, signing with SKA Saint Petersburg on 10 May 2017.